-It is important you see your primary care provider regularly.
-Your primary care provider will help you prevent and detect cancer by reminding you to complete recommended screenings based on your age or any risk factors.
+It's important you regularly see your primary care provider in La Crosse.
+They'll help you prevent and detect cancer by reminding you to complete recommended screenings based on your age or any risk factors.

 Recommended screenings include:

-To prevent and detect breast cancer early, women who are 40 should get a mammogram, and schedule this screening every year.
+To prevent and detect breast cancer early, women should get a mammogram beginning at age 40 and yearly after that.
 Some women may need a mammogram at an earlier age based on family history or other risk factors.

-This is an exam to detect changes or abnormalities in the large intestine (colon) and rectum.
+This exam detects changes or abnormalities in the large intestine, or colon, and rectum.
 People with an average risk of colon cancer usually are screened at age 50.
 However, people with an increased risk, such as family history of colon cancer, should consider getting screened sooner.